sujaysreedharg/sujaysreedharg/README.md

 - 🔭 I’m currently working on Exploratory Data Analysis, Predictive Modelling, Containerization and Model Deployment.
 - 🌱 I’m currently learning Backend Development using Django, Docker container and cloud deployment.

- **I have an undying love for launching starups.
-If you want me to collaborate for your startups, then I would love to.
+ **I have an undying love for launching startups.
+If you want me to collaborate for yours, then I would love to.
     Also, here is where I develop my startup.**

   <h1 align="center">https://smellfactory.team</h1>  (Under Construction)